 What is an occupation?

-Occupational Therapists are key in assessing and developing programs to assist with skill building in the following categories of occupations:
+Occupational therapy is all about helping people engage in activities that are meaningful to them.
+Generally these activities will fall into the areas of personal care, daily living tasks, work, community-based activities and leisure activities.
+Specifically, occupational therapists are key in assessing and developing programs to assist with skill building in the following categories of occupations:

 - Personal care: including bathing, toileting, dressing, personal hygiene, mobility and transfers